Just Report It: Online system for reporting bias incidents to the University. The Dean on call at the time of the report will be notified.

 Counseling and Psychological Services (CAPS) Groups

-This is a support group for men who want to become more comfortable within themselves, and with their sexuality.
+This is a support group for students who want to become more comfortable within themselves, and with their gender identity and sexuality.
+This inclusive group welcomes lesbian, gay, bisexual, pansexual, transgender/gender non-conforming, queer, asexual, and intersex students.
 Members of the group include those who are fully out to others, those who are out to only a few chosen people, and those who are only just coming out to themselves.
-The group provides a confidential and safe space in which gay, bisexual, and questioning men may pose questions regarding sexuality, and discuss issues related to societal and personal values, relationships, choices, self-esteem, and self-care.
+The group provides a confidential and safe space in which LGBTQ+ students can explore questions related to gender and sexuality, and also discuss issues related to societal and personal values, relationships, choices, self-esteem, and self-care.
+This is not thought of as a therapy group because we do not believe that LGBTQ+ identities are indicative of psychopathology.
+Instead, this group is designed to foster healthier adjustment and self-development in its participants by providing the opportunity to share, and reflect on their experiences, thoughts, and emotions in some depth in an atmosphere that is non-judgmental and supportive.
 A pre-group screening with the facilitator is required to join this group.

 Women’s Center Counseling Services

 Since 1990, the Women’s Center has offered individual, couples, and group counseling services to University of Virginia students, faculty, and staff, as well as to members of the Charlottesville community.
 Counseling is offered for both men and women individually, as well as couples.
 The Women’s Center offers free and confidential support groups for UVA students, faculty, staff and Charlottesville community members.
 For more information and participation, call 434-982-2361.

 University of Virginia Career Center – Diversity Resources